masogit/am-browser-doc/docs/start/configuration.md

 ## Icon Map
 Icons in topology mode of view can be configured by Admin user.
 AM Browser allows mapping a specified icon to tables or records.
-To customize icons, you can edit iconMap.json file under <AM Browser installation folder>/app folder.
+To customize icons, you can edit iconMap.json file in the <AM Browser installation folder>/app folder.
 See the json format file structured as below:

   - defaultIcon: define default icon